-5. Trail 9269A Camping (1.3 mi)
+5. Trail 9269A and Camping - Continue Straight (1.3

-Trail 9269 travels north connecting with trail 9009 and others.
+Trail 9269 travels north connecting with Trail 9009 and others.

-6. Trail 9021 Cattle Tank (2.8 mi)
+6. Trail 9021 Cattle Tank - Continue Straight (2.8

 Trail 9021 travels south past a cattle tank to a dead end with ruins and petroglyphs.
 Most of the sites are not well marked.
 Many sites require you to seek out the large rock piles.